 An independent visit to Balboa Park suits mostly local families with children.
 They normally explore the park one section at a time.
 Once the youngsters lose interest, the families leave Balboa Park and resume their visit in a few days.

 2. Free Walking Tours

-Ceaselessly working on bringing nature and its rich historic and cultural heritage to all of its visitors, Balboa Park organizes free weekly tours.
+Ceaselessly working on bringing nature and its rich historical and cultural heritage to all of its visitors, Balboa Park organizes free weekly tours.
 Normally, the guided sessions involve enthusiastic, knowledgable staff and trained volunteers.
-Each tours lasts approximately one hour.
+Each tour lasts approximately one hour.